Explain the Iterator Pattern in iOS

 TL/DR

 The Iterator Pattern provides a standard way to traverse through a collection of objects without exposing the underlying representation.
-It helps in making custom objects iterable using Swift’s for-in
+It helps in making custom objects iterable using Swift’s for-in syntax.

 Concept Overview